BEFORE YOU BEGIN

 4. Keep your fingernails/ toenails trimmed.

-5. Cuts must been covered by band-aids (first-aid supplies available at front desk)
+5. Cuts must be covered by band-aids (first-aid supplies available at the front desk)

-6. Long hair should be tied back or in up a bun.
+6. Long hair should be tied back or in a bun.

 7. Avoid using strong scents, perfumes, or colognes.

-8. Keep the dojo clean at all times, don’t leave your trash in undesignated areas.
+8. Keep the dojo clean, and don’t leave your trash in undesignated areas.

 9. Arrange training equipment neatly by returning training pads and weapons to their original location.